stonefonly/NmrLineGuru/README.md

 In the past years, We've been studying the dynamics of Syk tandem SH2 (tSH2) domains and Syk tSH2 interactions with dp-ITAM peptides.
 NMR lineshape analysis was used to investigate the dynamics and kinetics of each step in the related multi-state equilibrium:

-> C Feng and CB Post (2016).
-Insights into the allosteric regulation of Syk association with receptor ITAM, a multi-state equilibrium.
-Physical Chemistry Chemical Physics 18 (8), 5807-5818.
+> Feng C, Post CB (2016) Insights into the allosteric regulation of Syk association with receptor ITAM, a multi-state equilibrium.
+Phys Chem Chem Phys 18:5807–5818.
 <a target="_blank" href="https://doi.org/10.1039/c5cp05417f">[DOI]</a>
 <a target="_blank" href="https://drive.google.com/open?id=0B3uitI9T92-gaDhDdDU5WDhoT1U">[PDF]</a>